- $10-15/person/day for driver/guide

 - The number of porters does not count extra services like a portable toilet, oxygen, etc.

 - Budget $300-450 per hiker for tips for a 6-day trek, depending on the size of the group.
 Refer to our tipping spreadsheet.

 Currently, guides and porters prefer U.S. dollars for tips as the value of the Tanzania shilling has been declining.

 Please plan ahead of time to bring tip money with you on the mountain.
 You will need to discuss this with your climbing group so everyone is prepared.
 The following list will prepare you for this process.

-- Small denominations of Tanzanian shillings (or US dollars); tipping in shillings is preferred
+- Small denominations of Tanzanian shillings, US dollars, or Euros

 - Small notebook and pen

 - Calculator and the current exchange rate

 On the Mountain:

 At the start of the trek, your guide will give you a complete list of names for your mountain crew.
 If this is not given to you please ask for it at the gate before you start trekking.
 One person from your climb group should collect the tips and divide them as decided by the group.
 If individual clients want to tip particular crew members additional money they can add it to the group amount or hand it directly to the crew member.
 Put each crew member’s tip in an envelope, or fold and band, with a note indicating the crew member’s name.
 After breakfast on the morning of your last day on the mountain assemble your crew and thank them individually by calling them from your roster sheet and handing them their tips individually.
 Return the crew list to your lead guide.